Draw Like a Child Again | Embrace Simplicity, Joy, and Creative Freedom

 Set a Timer

-Give yourself 2–5 minutes to complete a drawing.
-The time limit forces you to focus on expression rather than detail.
+Give yourself just 2–5 minutes to complete a drawing.
+The time limit forces you to:

 Draw Without a Plan